IBM Selectric: Use as a computer terminal

 Due to their speed (14.8 characters per second), immunity to clashing typebars, trouble-free paper path, high quality printed output, and reliability, Selectric-based mechanisms were also widely used as terminals for computers, replacing both Teletypes and older typebar-based output devices.
 One popular example was the IBM 2741 terminal.
 Among other applications, the 2741 (with a special typing element) figured prominently in the early years of the APL programming language.

 Despite appearances, these machines were not simply Selectric typewriters with an RS-232 connector added.
 As with other electric typewriters and electric adding machines of the era, Selectrics are electromechanical, not electronic, devices: the only electrical components are the cord, an on-off switch, and the motor.
 The keys are not electrical pushbuttons such as those found on a computer keyboard.
 Pressing a key does not produce an electrical signal as output, but rather engages a series of clutches which couple the motor power to the mechanism to turn and tilt the element.
 A Selectric would work equally well if hand-cranked (or foot-powered, like treadle powered sewing machines) at sufficient speed.

 The original Selectric mechanism was designed and manufactured by the office equipment division of IBM and was not engineered for use as a computer terminal.
 Adapting this mechanism to the needs of computer input/output was not simple.
 Microswitches were added to the keyboard, solenoids were added to allow the computer to trigger the typing mechanism, and interface electronics were also needed.
 Several mechanical components, in particular the motor and the main clutch, had to be upgraded from the typewriter versions to reliably support continuous operation.
 Additional microswitches had to be added to sense the state of various parts of the mechanism, such as case (upper vs. lower).

 Even after adding all those solenoids and switches, getting a Selectric to talk to a computer was a complicated project.
 The Selectric mechanism had many peculiar requirements.
 If commanded to shift to upper case when it was already in upper-case, the mechanism locked up and never signaled "done".
-The same applied to shifting the ribbon direction or initiating a carriage-return.
+The same applied to shifting the ribbon (black/red) or initiating a carriage-return.
 These commands could be issued only at particular times, with the Selectric in a particular state, and then not again until the terminal signaled the operation was complete.